envoyproxy/nighthawk/benchmarks/README.md

 # TODO
 - Facilitate injection of an Envoy running in a docker container between the test client and test server.
+  We could add a helper to the test fixture that accepts an Envoy sha, and reroutes traffic behind the scenes through the Envoy docker build that is associated to the passed in revision.
 - Copy out the artifacts and push those to a gcp bucket.
 Current status:
-   - cpu profiles are dumped to tmp per test
+   - cpu profiles are dumped to tmp per test (named according to the test)
-   - raw json is send to the output on stderr
+   - raw json is send to the output on stderr. ideally we'd persist in fortio format, raw yaml/json, and human readable output.
 - Allow pointing out a directory for the suite to scaffold tests, thereby overriding the stock suite that we come with.
 This allows consumers to script their own testsuite.
+- A UI -- though we may be able to get by with just a uri structure conventioned around the envoy sha. e.g. http://perf-ci-host/gcpsync/<envoy-sha>/ to link CI

 # Sample